‘Frozen’ On Broadway’s Curtain Call Interrupted By Trump Supporter

 Actors in Broadway shows often fall into a rhythm.
-There are eight performances every week, sometimes there are two shows a day, and it is always, always fast paced.
-Theatre in New York never stops moving.
+There are eight performances every week, sometimes there are two shows a day, and it is always, always fast-paced.
+Theater in New York never stops moving.
 Yet, during Wednesday’s curtain call for Frozen, there was a disruption to the pattern.
-As the actors came out to bow, a man in the front row of the theatre stood and raised a pro-Trump flag into the air, blocking the actors.
+As the actors came out to bow, a man in the front row of the theater stood and raised a pro-Trump flag into the air, blocking the actors.

 That was when actor Tim Hughes reached down and simply plucked the flag out of the man’s hands and threw it off stage into the wings.
 The banner was supportive of Trump running for re-election in 2020.